-The TRANSLATE command is used to specify and display NetEx/eFT code conversion tables, to enable and disable NetEx/eFT code conversion, and to indicate whether or not NetEx/eFT code conversion is currently enabled.
+The TRANSLATE command is used to specify and display eFT code conversion tables, to enable and disable eFT code conversion, and to indicate whether or not eFT code conversion is currently enabled.

-The TRANSLATE command followed by an action lets the user display and control the use of the NetEx/eFT translation tables.
+The TRANSLATE command followed by an action lets the user display and control the use of the eFT translation tables.

-In a NETEX environment, NETEX code conversion is done by default unless the user explicitly turns on NetEx/eFT translation with the TRANSLATE ON command.
-In a TCP/IP environment, NetEx/eFT translation is on by default.
+In a NetEx environment, NetEx code conversion is done by default unless the user explicitly turns on eFT translation with the TRANSLATE ON command.

-NetEx/eFT translation can be turned off (i.e., NETEX code conversion is enabled) with the command TRANSLATE OFF.
-The NetEx/eFT translation tables can be displayed using the TRANSLATE command followed by the actions DISPLAY or FULL.
-The RESET action reinitializes the NetEx/eFT translation tables.
+eFT translation can be turned off (i.e., NetEx code conversion is enabled) with the command TRANSLATE OFF.
+The eFT translation tables can be displayed using the TRANSLATE command followed by the actions DISPLAY or FULL.
+The RESET action reinitializes the eFT translation tables.

-The TRANSLATE command is also used to tailor the default NetEx/eFT translation tables.
-The initial NetEx/eFT translation tables are identical to the NETEX translation tables until modifications are made to the NetEx/eFT tables by using the TRANSLATE common followed by a native character code and a remote character code.
+The TRANSLATE command is also used to tailor the default eFT translation tables.
+The initial eFT translation tables are identical to the NetEx translation tables until modifications are made to the eFT tables by using the TRANSLATE common followed by a native character code and a remote character code.

-The initial invocation of TRANSLATE (that is, any TRANSLATE command) loads the NetEx/eFT tables with the NETEX defaults and then uses the SEARCH qualifier to make changes to the NetEx/eFT translation tables.
-The TRANSLATE RESET command reinitializes the NetEx/eFT tables with the NETEX defaults and uses the SEARCH qualifier again, to make changes to the NetEx/eFT tables.
+The initial invocation of TRANSLATE (that is, any TRANSLATE command) loads the eFT tables with the NETEX defaults and then uses the SEARCH qualifier to make changes to the eFT translation tables.
+The TRANSLATE RESET command reinitializes the eFT tables with the NETEX defaults and uses the SEARCH qualifier again, to make changes to the eFT tables.

-When NetEx/eFT translation is enabled with the command TRANSLATE ON, the NetEx/eFT tables are used to convert native character codes into remote character codes, and remote character code into native character codes.
+When eFT translation is enabled with the command TRANSLATE ON, the eFT tables are used to convert native character codes into remote character codes, and remote character code into native character codes.